jermsmit/jermsmit/README.md

 - 🌍 **Built & led global IT teams** across the US and India — infrastructure, ops, security, and platform support
 - ☁️ **Directed cloud transformations** on Azure & AWS, including enterprise M365 migrations and hybrid architecture
 - 🔐 **Led SOC 2 & ISO 27001 audit prep** with clean outcomes in a regulated Life Sciences environment
-- 🤝 **Navigated Honeywell acquisition** of Sparta Systems, maintaining team stability and service continuity
+- 🤝 **Navigated Honeywell acquisition** of Sparta Systems Inc, maintaining team stability and service continuity
 - 🏠 **Enabled global work-from-home** during COVID and led post-COVID return-to-work technology initiatives
 - 🏗️ **Opened a Center of Excellence in India** as part of a broader enterprise expansion strategy